ColetteThomson/famous-quotes-quiz/README.md

 * The CSS stylesheet was run through the [CSS Validation Service-Jigsaw](https://jigsaw.w3.org/css-validator/) and showed no errors.
 [CSS screenshot](assets/images/CSS_code_validation_comp.jpg).
 <br>
 * The Javascript file was run through the [JSHint Validation Service](https://jshint.com) and showed no errors. <br>
-*Note*: The following message displayed:  "Two unused variables:  submitQuiz() and resetQuiz()".
-Both of these variables are called from both the html quiz pages: *'Actor Quotes Quiz'* and *'Movie Quotes Quiz'*.
+*Note*: The following message displayed:  'Two unused variables:  submitQuiz() and resetQuiz()'.
+Both of these variables are called from within both the html quiz pages: *'Actor Quotes Quiz'* and *'Movie Quotes Quiz'*.
 [JSHint screenshot](assets/images/JSHint_code_validation_comp.jpg).